rgalanakis/hostthedocs/README.rst

 Deleting your docs
 ------------------

-You can DELETE to the ``/hmfd`` endpoint to delete a version or entire project.
+You can DELETE to ``/hmfd`` to delete a version or entire project.
-Use the URL to delete the project name and version and it will be delete if it exists.
+The url parameters should include the project name and version, and it will be deleted if it exists (noop if it doesn't).
 For example, the following command will delete version 1.2 of MyProject's docs::

     curl -X DELETE "http://127.0.0.1:5000/hmfd?name=MyProject&version=1.2"

 If the last version is deleted, the project will still remain (this is by design, is it a good one?).
-You need to include include a ``"entire_project"`` key to remove the entire project, including all versions, removing the display of the project entirely (note you do not need to include the version).::
+You need to include include a ``"entire_project"`` parameter to remove the entire project, including all versions, removing the display of the project entirely (note you do not need to include the version).::